-In the event of teams finishing on equal points in its Group, the ordering of teams will be decided in the following order of priority:
+In the event of teams finishing on equal points in a Group, the ordering of teams will be decided in the following order of priority:

-- The team with the most wins in the Group matches will be placed in the higher position. - If there are teams with equal points and equal wins in the Group matches then in such case the team with the higher net run rate in the Group matches will be placed in the higher position (refer to 16.11.5 below for the calculation of net run rate). - If two or more teams are still equal, they will be ordered according to the head to head match(es) played between them. (points then net run rate in those matches). - If the above does not resolve the Group ordering, or if all matches within a Group produce no results, then any tied teams will be ordered as per their Group seedings.
+- The team with the most wins in the Group matches will be placed in the higher position. - If there are teams with equal points and equal wins in the Group matches then in such case the team with the higher net run rate in the Group matches will be placed in the higher position (refer to 16.10.5 below for the calculation of net run rate). - If two or more teams are still equal, they will be ordered according to the head to head match(es) played between them (points then net run rate in those matches). - If the above does not resolve the Group ordering, or if all matches within a Group produce no results, then any tied teams will be ordered as per their Group seedings and the top 3 teams in each Group will progress to the Super Six stage.